 --or tourist-friendly Waikīkī:

-To use Chaminade University's hotel discount, the Booking Accommodations page will feature a direct link to reserving a room in the Courtyard Waikīkī Beach (part of the Courtyard by Marriott), a modest business hotel near the heart of Waikīkī at the intersection of Kuhio Avenue and Royal Hawaiian Avenue.
-On a first-come, first-served basis, using this discount, all SFRA conference attendees together can reserve a total of up to 10 rooms at $159/night +taxes (usually hotel & general excise) & pay $25/night for discounted valet parking (it's usually $45 per night in Waikīkī) for reservations with dates from June 19 through June 26, 2019.
-Most rooms include a minifridge, glasses, dishes, silverware, & a coffeemaker, though some may have microwave ovens.
+To use Chaminade University's hotel discount, the Booking Accommodations page will feature a direct link to reserving a room in the Courtyard Waikīkī Beach (part of the Courtyard by Marriott), a modest business hotel near the heart of Waikīkī at the intersection of Kuhio Avenue & Royal Hawaiian Avenue.
+Using this discount, SFRA conference attendees can reserve rooms at $159/night + taxes (usually hotel & general excise) & pay $25/night plus gratuity for discounted valet parking (it's usually $45 per night in Waikīkī) for reservations with dates from June 19 through June 25, 2019.

 CHAMINADE RESIDENCE HALL OPTIONS & RATES: